andyreagan/d3-template/README.md

 Start by launching the webserver with

 ```
-python -m SimpleHTTPServer
+python -m SimpleHTTPServer 8000
 ```
-and hack away!
+navigate a browser to [http://localhost:8000/](http://localhost:8000/), and hack away!
+The file you'll be seeing right away is `index.html`, so start there, and the JS code that is referenced is `js/my-viz.js` (you could start there next, or right away).

-If you're hip and running `python3`, that would be `python3 -m http.server`.
+If you're doing the right thing and running `python3`, starting the server will look more like `python3 -m http.server`.
 Or if you have `node` installed, their `http-server` is more stable under many requests in my experience (but generally, not necessary).